kenduraghav/react-tutorials/log.md

 Completed video search app based on Udemy course.
 Learnt about so many useful concepts and revisiting the basics.

 **Thoughts** Feeling motivated and good.
 Planning to create an own app based on the above learnt concepts.

+## Day 19:

+Watched some youtube videos on reactjs.
+Not much progress today.

+## Day 20:

+Created a calculator application using reactjs based on the concepts learned so far.

+**Thoughts** Simple things are tough to handle.